ppeccin/javatari/src/Readme.txt

 To run the emulator in Standalone (single player) mode:
-$ java -jar javatari-release.jar
+$ java -jar javatari.jar

-Or simply double-click the executable javatari-release.jar file.
+Or simply double-click the executable javatari.jar file.

 To run the emulator in Multiplayer Server mode:
-$ java -cp javatari-release.jar main.MultiplayerServer
+$ java -cp javatari.jar main.MultiplayerServer

 To run the emulator in Multiplayer Client mode:
-$ java -cp javatari-release.jar main.MultiplayerClient
+$ java -cp javatari.jar main.MultiplayerClient

 Visit http://javatari.org